meilisearch/documentation/documents.md

 If you upload a file via the dashboard the schema is infered this way:
   - the order of the first document fields is the order of the schema fields
   - the identifier is the first field containing "id" (case insensitive)
-  - every field is indexed and stored
+  - every field is indexed and displayed

 ::: tip
 The order of the schema fields determine the precedence: